SableRaf/Filters4Processing/README.md

 This is a minimal example showing how to import shader file in Processing and use it as a filter.

-Note: Some shaders require additional uniforms.
-Refer to the example sketches included for details.
+*Note: Some shaders require additional uniforms.
+For details, refer to the example sketches included.

 ```Processing